 Items in stock will ship in 2 to 3 business days.

 We make some pieces as they are ordered.
-In that cast, please allow us 2 weeks to complete your order.
+In that case, please allow us 2 weeks to complete your order.

 Our current production time is approximately 4 weeks from the date we receive payment and your approved handwriting.

 Changes made to existing orders may take additional time to process.

 If your order is time sensitive, please contact us.
 We will gladly complete your order before our standard lead time, if we are able.

 I JUST PLACED AN ORDER FOR JEWELRY WITH MY LOVED ONE'S HANDWRITING.
 DO YOU MIND IF I SHARE WITH YOU WHAT IT MEANS TO ME?

 We love when our clients share their stories with us.
 However, it is by no means necessary to do so.
 We understand and respect your privacy.
 Some people place their order, and send their handwriting without explanation.
 Other folks share information with us like whose handwriting they are using, who the jewelry is for, the meaning or story of the handwritten message they are preserving on their jewelry, and sometimes they even send pictures of the loved one they are honoring.

 While making your jewelry, Kristin spends a lot of time looking at your handwriting.
 After a while it becomes just a recognizable as a person's face.
 It is impossible not to think about the person behind the handwriting in addition to who the piece is for as she works on it.
 Whether you share your story or simply place your order, Kristin understands the importance and sentiment behind each piece.
 Rest assured your jewelry is made with love and care.